-The Company is a party to routine litigation incident to its business, primarily claims for freight lost or damaged in transit or improperly shipped.
+In addition to the suit described above, the Company is a party to routine litigation incident to its business, primarily claims for freight lost or damaged in transit or improperly shipped.
 Many of the lawsuits to which the Company is party are covered by insurance and are being defended by the Company's insurance carriers.
-Management does not believe that the litigation to which it is currently a party, if determined adversely to the Company, would individually or in the aggregate have a materially adverse effect on the Company's financial position or results of operations.
+Management does not believe that the outcome of this litigation will have a materially adverse effect on the Company's financial position or results of operations.
 See Item 1 Business - Risk Management and Insurance.